csci104/site/labs/amortization_lab/index.md

 ---

-**Due by Thursday, November 9th.** Please note that there is NO lab instruction/lecture this week, just the asynchronous assignment.
-You are welcome to attend your regular lab section to get checked off, however!
+**Due by Friday, November 22nd.** Please note that there is NO lab instruction/lecture this week, just the asynchronous assignment.
+You are welcome to attend your regular lab section to get checked off next week (11/18-11/22), however!

 ---